de-data-lab/collaboration-standards/README.md

 # collaboration-standards
-This repo is a place for developing collaboration standards for the members of Data Innovation Lab
+This repo is a living document to develop collaboration standards for the members of Data Innovation Lab

 # How we use GitHub